-In the Foundation Stage (Nursery and Reception) the curriculum is guided by the Early Learning Goals which lead directly into the National Curriculum.
+In the Foundation Stage (Nursery and Reception) the curriculum is guided by the Early Learning Goals for Understanding the World which lead directly into the National Curriculum.
+Characteristics of Effective Teaching and Learning are also taught and observed to ensure our children are confident and independent learners.